DanLeEpicMan/website/content/misc/tutorials/linear-regression.md

 +++
-title = "Introduction to Linear Regression" description = "An overview of linear regression, including OLS, Ridge, LASSO." date = '2025-11-27'
+title = "Introduction to Linear Regression" description = "An overview of linear regression from a data science angle." date = '2025-11-27'
 +++